star-inc/butterfly/README.md

 No install required,
 but you can put it on the directory your terminal $PATH variable points for convenient.

+Eventually,
-After all, set up your configure file (default name: `.butterfly_config.json`).
+set up your config file (default name: `.butterfly_config.json`), and move it to the directory where you want to execute `butterfly` command.

 ## Usage

 ### Warning

-The configure file must be existed under the directory you execute `butterfly` command.
+The config file must be existed under the directory you execute `butterfly` command.

 ### Execute